akharrou/QuickDocs/In-The-Makings/LLDB.md

 	> (lldb) br m -c 'my_var > 42' -N controlFlow
 	> ```
 	>
-	> > *To clarify – the first command sets a breakpoint, then adds to the list of names, of that breakpoint, the name: `"controlFlow"`.
+	> > *To clarify – the first command sets a breakpoint, on the function of name `baz`, then adds to the list of names, of that breakpoint, the name: `"controlFlow"`.
 Following that, the second command, adds a condition to all the breakpoints that have the name: `"controlFlow"` [added to their list of names].*

 -	***Set a breakpoint command:***